 \section{Abstract}

-We provide some constructions using Lagrangian cobordisms which improve known examples for some symplectic squeezing problems.
-Additionally, we prove a flexibility result that Lagrangian submanifolds which are Lagrangian isotopic are also Lagrangian cobordant.
+We provide some constructions using Lagrangian cobordisms that improve known examples for some symplectic squeezing problems.
+Additionally, we prove a flexibility result that Lagrangian submanifolds that are Lagrangian isotopic are also Lagrangian cobordant.